holdenlee/eg-nn-old/readme.md

 # Future work

 * Can we make EG more competitive against regular GD?
 Why is it not doing as well?
+	* Learning rate schedule.
+	* Look at evolution of weights.
 * Optimize part of network with EG, part with SGD?
 Which part is more suitable for EG?
 * Try smoothing, sleeping.
     * Try domain adaptation.
 Does this help solve the catastrophic forgetting problem?